-Academic administrative officials who wish to teach and/or perform any other form(s) of bargaining unit work may do so in coordination and with the approval of the department involved, but in no case if it jeopardizes the employment of current bargaining unit members.
+Academic administrative officials who wish to teach and/or perform any other form(s) of bargaining unit work may do so in coordination and with the approval of the department involved, but in no case if it jeopardizes the employment of current bargaining unit members (excluding Associate Lecturers).

 The University grants to graduate students Teaching Assistantships I and Teaching Assistantships II for the purpose of recruiting and providing financial support and training for the individual graduate students; enhancing the overall graduate programs and profile of the University; and providing both academic support for faculty, and academic and professional development for graduate students.
 These considerations shall constitute the primary rationale for the distribution of such support among the academic departments and for the assignment of instructional responsibility to individual graduate students by Graduate Program Directors and Department Chairs.
 Such assignment shall not be effected in a manner that reduces the customary teaching load of bargaining-unit members once they have received continuing appointments.

-Failure to Perform Minimum Assigned Duties
+Failure to Perform Minimum Assigned Duties and Workplace Misconduct

-Subject to the provisions of this Agreement, in cases where an individual faculty member/librarian fails, in the opinion of the Administration, to perform minimum assigned duties (for example, for faculty engaged in instructional duties, failure such as but not limited to not meeting classes, not keeping office hours, or not advising students; for librarians, failure such as but not limited to not meeting pertinent schedules of work), the following procedures shall apply.
+Subject to the provisions of this Agreement, in cases where an individual faculty member/librarian fails, in the opinion of the Administration, to perform minimum assigned duties (for example, for faculty engaged in instructional duties, failure such as but not limited to not meeting classes, not keeping office hours, or not advising students; for librarians, failure such as but not limited to not meeting pertinent schedules of work), or engages in workplace misconduct, the following procedures shall apply.

-When an appropriate academic administrative official is concerned about a faculty member's/librarian's alleged failure to perform specific minimum assigned duties, the appropriate academic administrator shall informally discuss the matter with the affected faculty member/librarian.
+When an appropriate academic administrative official is concerned about a faculty member's/librarian's alleged failure to perform specific minimum assigned duties, or engagement in workplace misconduct, the appropriate academic administrator shall informally discuss the matter with the affected faculty member/librarian.

-In the event that the matter has not been resolved pursuant to Section 17.2 and, in the judgment of the Administration, the faculty member/librarian has not shown improved performance relative to the alleged failure to perform specific minimum assigned duties, the following actions may be taken:
+In the event that the matter has not been resolved pursuant to Section 17.2 and, in the judgment of the Administration, the faculty member/librarian has not shown improved performance relative to the alleged failure to perform specific minimum assigned duties, or workplace misconduct the following actions may be taken:

-The faculty member/librarian will be notified in writing by the appropriate academic administrative official of the specific minimum assigned duties that the faculty member/librarian has allegedly failed to perform.
+The faculty member/librarian will be notified in writing by the appropriate academic administrative official of the specific minimum assigned duties that the faculty member/librarian has allegedly failed to perform or the alleged workplace misconduct.
 Said notice shall include the factual basis for the allegations.

-If, in the opinion of the Administration, the faculty member/librarian continues to neglect his/her specific minimum assigned duties after a reasonable period of time, the appropriate academic administrative official shall notify the faculty member/librarian and the Union in writing that he/she is being penalized financially in an amount not to exceed one (1) percent of the individual's base annual salary.
+If, in the opinion of the Administration, the faculty member/librarian continues to neglect his/her specific minimum assigned duties after a reasonable period of time, or fails to cease the workplace misconduct, the appropriate academic administrative official shall notify the faculty member/librarian and the Union in writing that he/she is being penalized financially in an amount not to exceed one (1) percent of the individual's base annual salary.

-If, in the opinion of the Administration, the faculty member/librarian continues to neglect his/her specific minimum assigned duties after the imposition of the penalties imposed under Subsection 17.3.2 and after a reasonable period of time, the appropriate academic administrative official shall notify the faculty member/librarian and the Union in writing that his/her appointment will be reduced by an amount commensurate with the proportion of specific minimum assigned duties not being performed.
+If, in the opinion of the Administration, the faculty member/librarian continues to neglect his/her specific minimum assigned duties or to engage in the workplace misconduct after the imposition of the penalties imposed under Subsection 17.3.2 and after a reasonable period of time, the appropriate academic administrative official shall notify the faculty member/librarian and the Union in writing that his/her appointment will be reduced by an amount commensurate with the proportion of specific minimum assigned duties not being performed or of the workplace misconduct.

 Appropriate actions taken under Subsections 17.3.2 and 17.3.3 may be retroactive to the date of the first written notice to the faculty member/librarian.